hbiom/DataViz_CT_CCR/README.md

 # DataViz_CT_CCR

-Utilities to produce data vizualisation figures on nifti file (modality CT scan) along 3D slices of Colorectal cancer (with corresponding tumor mask) on
+Utilities to produce data vizualisation figures on nifti file (modality CT scan) along 3D slices of Colorectal cancer (with corresponding binary tumor mask) on
 126 patients.

-The dataset can be used for visualization, semantic/instance segmentation and object detection.
+The dataset can be used for semantic/instance segmentation and object detectionas as well.

 ## Dataset